 534

-What Happens after a Homeopath Cures? https://theoryofcure.com/what-happens-after-a-homeopath-cures/?utm_source=rss&utm_medium=rss&utm_campaign=what-happens-after-a-homeopath-cures Wed, 11 Sep 2024 13:59:26 +0000 https://theoryofcure.com/?p=531 Continue reading "What Happens after a Homeopath Cures?"]]> Have you ever been cured by a homeopath?
+What Happens after a Homeopath Cures? https://theoryofcure.com/what-happens-after-a-homeopath-cures/?utm_source=rss&utm_medium=rss&utm_campaign=what-happens-after-a-homeopath-cures Wed, 11 Sep 2024 13:59:26 +0000 https://theoryofcure.com/?p=531 Continue reading "What Happens after a Homeopath Cures?"]]>

 Do you know anyone who has been cured by a homeopath?
 What happens after a homeopath cures your illness?
 You’ve been cured.
 You care.
 Your homeopath cares.
 Maybe your family cares.
 But officially, nobody else cares.
 Officially, homeopathic medicines are “just water.